Allotments and Growing Spaces

 You can find out more about this exciting new strategy on our Food Growing Strategy page.

-There is no dedicated Council Allotment Officer to support community growing groups, however we can offer advice and information to those who are or would like to be involved with food growing.
+While there is no dedicated Council Allotment Officer to support community growing groups, we can however, offer advice and information to those who are or would like to be involved with food growing.